kimdoh/id_proto/week2/block.md

 In order to introduce spacing, we will need to use CSS.

 The `<h#>` and `<p>` tags are *block-level* elements.
 They define a rectangle of space around themselves that takes up 100% of the width of their parent element, which is in this case the `<body>` of the html document.
-As a result, each block level element makes a new vertical place for itself on the page.
+As a result, each block-level element makes a new vertical place for itself on the page.

-Another set of useful *block-level* elements are the list elements.
+Another set of useful block-level elements are the list elements.

 ```
 <html>